automazeio/claude-code-for-power-users/README.md

 ---

-*Remember: Claude Code is not just an autocomplete tool—it's a senior developer who can think, plan, and execute complex architectural decisions.
+*Remember: Claude Code is not just an autocomplete tool – it's a senior developer who can think, plan, and execute complex architectural decisions.
 The more context and structure you provide, the better it performs.*

+---

+💫  if you made it this far, please take another 30 seconds of your time, and share this guide with your network on [X/Twitter](https://x.com/share?text=The+complete+hands-on+guide+to+Claude+Code+for+power+users&url=https%3A%2F%2Fgithub.com%2Fautomazeio%2Fclaude-code-for-power-users&via=automazeio) or [LinkedIn](https://www.linkedin.com/shareArticle?mini=true&url=https%3A%2F%2Fgithub.com%2Fautomazeio%2Fclaude-code-for-power-users&title=The+complete+hands-on+guide+to+Claude+Code+for+power+users&source=automaze.io)